syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/Tooltip-Settings.md

 title: Tooltip Settings
 description: Tooltip Settings
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---
-## Tooltip Settings
+# Tooltip Settings

 The tooltips for the buttons and the navigation pane are set through the below properties.